albertanugerah/albertanugerah/README.md

 # Hi everyone ! 👋
 My name is **Albert Anugerah Putra Siregar**.
-I’m a Backend Developer since August, 2021 at [MII](https://www.mii.co.id/).
+I’m a Fullstack Engineer since August, 2022 at [Kredivo Group](https://kredivocorp.com).
-I'm responsible for creating and maintaining technology at the back end of a website (the server, database and application).
+I'm responsible for creating and maintaining web-based apps for Internal Tool Team (Finance).
-I've enjoyed PHP, JavaScript and make it the main language in creating a project.
+I've enjoyed JavaScript, Typescript and make it the main language in creating a project.
-- 🔭 I’m currently working at [MII](https://www.mii.co.id/).
 - 🌱 I’m currently learning about cloud technology for backed-apps.
 Golang, Java, and nodeJS
 - 💬 feel free to ask me about web development